DBLSPK hosts up to three multilingual artists per year and highlights the linguistic and cultural diversity of our theatre community.

 Are you a multilingual artist interested in doing a DBLSPK residency?
 Click here.

-Join us for an in-development showing of Tomboy (Chłopczyca) by Anais West, featuring Polish and English, followed by an artist/audience discussion!
+Join us on Friday, December 5th at 7:30pm at Progress Lab 1422 for an in-development showing of Year of the Frog 農曆蛙年 by Garvin Chan, featuring Cantonese and English and followed by an artist/audience discussion!